- Syracuse Portrait Photography and Family Photography

 How do I look at the photos from my senior portrait session and decide what I want to order?

 We will post your senior pictures on my website in a special password-protected area.
 Your photos will be available online after your sitting is taken.
 You may view your pictures online and decide what poses you would like to order.
 You may also share the website with your family and friends, to get other opinions.

 Are all of your senior pictures the same?

 No!
 Your basic senior picture is called a formal pose.
 This is the kind of pose required for most yearbooks.
 It is a head-and-shoulder portrait using traditional lighting and backgrounds.
 Other types of senior pictures are often called casuals or informal pictures.
 These are the poses where you get to have fun!
 Full-length, indoor, outdoor, cool backgrounds, casual outfits, photos with your best friend or your pet – I can do it all.
-I know that not everyone wants all these different types of pictures, so we have different sittings for different people.
-If all you want is the formal yearbook style pose, I have a sitting for that.
-If you want to wear three or four different outfits and take pictures inside and on location, I can do that, too.
-Be sure to let me know what kind of sitting you want when you schedule your pictures.
+We know that not everyone wants all these different types of pictures, so we have different sittings for different people.
+If all you want is the formal yearbook style pose, we have a sitting for that.
+If you want to wear three or four different outfits and take pictures inside and on location, we can do that, too.
+Be sure to let us know what kind of sitting you want when you schedule your pictures.
 Of course, the more outfits you wear, the more you have to pay for the sitting fee.

 How long will my sitting take?

 At the studio I schedule you for about 20 minutes per outfit that you wear.
 So if you wear two outfits, it will be about 40-45 minutes.
 Three outfits takes an hour (sometimes longer).
 Taking portraits is not an exact science, and some people are easier to photograph than others.
 If you need extra time, I will spend it with you.

 What should I wear for my senior portraits?